HazWaste Central will be closed on Saturday, May 25 in observance of Memorial Day. We will reopen on Saturday, June 1.

 An interesting thing happens as soon as we accept your household hazardous waste.
 Once it is in our hands, your old household products become hazardous waste.
 They then fall under stringent regulations for handling, storage, transportation and disposal of hazardous materials of Connecticut’s Department of Energy and Environmental Protection and the U.S. Environmental Protection Agency.

-Clean Harbors Environmental Services of New Britain, CT removes household hazardous wastes from your car, identifies it, enters it into a record keeping system and packs it into a 55-gallon drum of similar wastes.
+Clean Harbors Environmental Services of Bristol, CT removes household hazardous wastes from your car, identifies it, enters it into a record keeping system and packs it into a 55-gallon drum of similar wastes.

 They transport the drums to federally approved disposal sites.
 Some materials from HazWaste Central are incinerated in special facilities approved for disposal of hazardous wastes.
 Others are placed in special landfills.
 When possible, materials from HazWaste Central are recycled or reused.